Common choices given to children they shouldn’t have and how to stop the tantrums that go with them.

 - Have structure to your day.
 You guide your child’s activities.

 - If your child throws tantrums at first, resist the urge to fix the problem.
 Is he throwing a fit because he wants something other than what you chose for breakfast?
 Don’t give in!

 - It can take three days to three weeks or more to overcome.

 - Remember children want to do what is right and want instruction and guidance from their parents.

-I find this chapter so valuable because I find the choice addiction to be the root of about 90% of behavior problems I experience with my son.
-Hopefully you can apply some ideas to your children.
+I find this chapter so valuable because I find the choice addiction to be the root of about 90% of the behavior problems I experience with my kids.
+I hope you can apply some ideas to your children.
 Of course, this is just a summary.
 It is a good idea for you to read the chapter and take what you can from it.